CobAlt-Gamer/Airbnb-data-analysis/README.md

 - Inside Airbnb for inspiring the data structure
 - Streamlit for the interactive web application framework
 - Python data science community for the excellent libraries
+- Streamlit for the deployment of the project
 - Kaggle for the Airbnb Open Dataset (https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata?select=Airbnb_Open_Data.csv)